kukielp/sample-blog/_posts/2020-06-03-AWS-CDK-DENO.md

 - An AWS account
 - Local credentials ( unless using Cloud 9 )
 - jq [Download Link](https://stedolan.github.io/jq/) ( not required but very useful )

-# Overview

-This is an example project showing:
-- AWS CDK
-- TypeScript
-- Deploying a new layer in a CDK project and deploy a function that will use the layer.

 # Intro
 I have been following Deno for a little while, it's nice to use strong typing in JavaScript however the transpilers are a slight overhead, Deno does away with this and allows the use of TypeScript without compilation.